Memory as activity: pattern formation in a conserved scalar field: Stability of the uniform state

 The analysis provides several important pieces of information.
 It shows infinitely many modes participate in the dynamics at small $q$, one of which vanishes at $q\rightarrow0$ respecting the number-conservation law.
-The emergence of multiple modes as $q \rightarrow 0$ is further illustrated for several branches in the Appendix.

-The structure of the eigenvalues are preserved for both signs of $\alpha$.
-For $\alpha>0$, when we see moving patterns, the $k=0$ mode participates in this behaviour in striking difference with $\alpha<0$.
+The oscillatory response arises due to the active term due to the participation of the two branches $k=0,-1$, which raises an important question - can we identify the eigenvectors corresponding to the two modes and thus identify the fields that participate in the dynamics leading to the complex eigenvalues - a clear sign of non-hermiticity.